Hydrogen Car Conversion

 2 - Adjustments To Your Vehicle's Computer (if your vehicle has one)

-The vast majority of fuel injected engines using hydrogen on demand systems, without any enhancemnet installed, will not see large increases in miles per gallon.
+The vast majority of fuel injected engines using hydrogen on demand systems without any Enhancement installed, will not see large increases in miles per gallon.

 There are 2 simple reasons for this;